pearu/functional_algorithms/README.md

 - [NumPy](https://numpy.org/), using numpy functions on real inputs
 - [StableHLO](https://github.com/openxla/stablehlo), using existing decompositions and operations.

+The Python and NumPy targets are provided only for debugging and testing functional algorithms.

 ## Results

 See [results](results) for generated implementation of all supported